ryanhubert/polsci-py-crash-course/README.md

-# UCD PS Python Crash Course
+# Python Crash Course for Social Scientists

 This GitHub repository contains materials for a short Python crash course prepared for UC Davis Political Science graduate students.
 It is designed to be as accessible as possible to students who are familiar with object-oriented programming in R, but not with programming more generally.